jexp/neo4j-shell-tools/readme.md

 - -q: input/output file with quotes
 - -d delim: delim used to separate files (e.g. `-d " ", -d \t -d ,` )
 - -b size: batch size for intermediate commits
+- -s: skip writing headers when writing output to a csv file

 Example input file: [in.csv](examples/in.csv)